censusreporter/censusreporter/README.md

     >> workon census
     >> pip install -r requirements.txt

-If you've upgraded XCode on OS X Mavericks, you may well see some compilation errors here.
-If so, try this:

-    >> ARCHFLAGS=-Wno-error=unused-command-line-argument-hard-error-in-future pip install -r requirements.txt

 With your development environment still active, make sure it has the path settings it will need:

     >> add2virtualenv ./censusreporter